• Home

 Here, the first command is to upgrade the pip.
 It is always good practice to upgrade pip before installing any Python module.

-Note: Managing Python module is crucial for Python developer.
+Note: Managing the Python module is crucial for Python developers.
 Learn more about managing Python packages using Pip.

 Running Notebook Jupyter

-Once you installed it, run following command to run the notebook.
+Once you installed it, run the following command to run the notebook.

 py -m notebook